sisoe24/Python-Easy-Print/README.md

 ## 1.2.
 How to use

 > **NOTE**: Python 2 developers should start their file with the following declaration or use the included command when using this extension.
-(More info for [encoding](https://www.python.org/dev/peps/pep-0263/) and [print function](https://docs.python.org/3/library/__future__.html) on the official documentation.):
+(More info for [encoding](https://www.python.org/dev/peps/pep-0263/) and [print function](https://docs.python.org/3/library/__future__.html) on the official documentation):
 >
 > ```py
 > # coding: utf-8
 > from __future__ import print_function
 > ```

-- Manually select a piece of text or hover over it with the cursor the use one of the Commands provided.
+- Manually select a piece of text or hover over it with the cursor, and use one of the commands provided.

 ![Print](https://raw.githubusercontent.com/sisoe24/Python-Easy-Print/main/images/print.gif)

 ## 1.3.
 Commands & Key bindings

-> **NOTE**: To avoid shortcuts conflicts, default key bindings will be removed in the future version(`> 0.5.0`).
+> **NOTE**: To avoid shortcuts conflicts, default key bindings will be removed in the future version.

 All commands are available by opening the Command Palette (`Command+Shift+P` on macOS and `Ctrl+Shift+P` on Windows/Linux) and typing: `Python EasyPrint...`